thorpej/Electronics/Tube_Audio/Helper_Circuits/EFB_Bias_Supply/README.md

 # EFB Bias Supply

-This is a negative bias supply and regulator circuit for used in fixed bias output stages of a tube power amplifier.
-It is an adaptation of the "EFB II", developed by David Gillespie and documented in this thread on AudioKarma: [Improving the Fisher SA-100 with EFB II](http://audiokarma.org/forums/index.php?threads/improving-the-fisher-sa-100-with-efb-ii.476431/).
+## EFB - Enhanced Fixed Bias

-The idea behind "EFB II" is to maintain the relationship between the negative bias voltage applied to the tube grids and a reference voltage (the screen supply voltage in a pentode output stage;
+This is a negative bias supply and regulator circuit for use in push-pull Class AB1 fixed bias output stages of a tube power amplifier.
+It is an adaptation of the "EFB II" circuit, developed by David Gillespie and documented in this thread on AudioKarma: [Improving the Fisher SA-100 with EFB II](http://audiokarma.org/forums/index.php?threads/improving-the-fisher-sa-100-with-efb-ii.476431/).
-the plate supply voltage in an ultra-linear or triode output stage).
-If the reference voltage sags during, for example, maximum output scenarios, the bias voltage will be reduced (made less negative) proportionally in order to maintain the desired operating point (avoid an over-bias condition).
-This leads to improved performance (higher power output with less distortion) while also frequently leading to improved tube life (because the output stage does not need to be under-biased in order to achieve maximum performance under maximum power scenarios).
+The idea behind "EFB II" is to maintain the optimum relationship between the negative bias voltage applied to the tube grids and a reference voltage (the screen supply voltage in a pentode output stage; the plate supply voltage in an ultra-linear or triode output stage) at any power output conditions, up to the maximum power the output stage is capable of delivering.
+When the reference voltage sags during, for example, maximum output conditions, the bias voltage will be reduced (made less negative) proportionally to the change in reference voltage in order to maintain the desired operating point (avoid an over-bias condition).
+This leads to improved performance (higher power output with less distortion) while also frequently leading to improved tube life (because the output stage does not need to be under-biased in order to achieve maximum performance under maximum power conditions).

 David's circuit is very clever: a current is passed from the voltage reference through a sense resistor.
 This current produces a voltage drop across another resistor (or resistor network).